sjesinc/api-models-aws/README.md

 ## Directory Structure

-The AWS models repository contains a top-level directory, `models`, wich contains:
+The AWS models repository contains a top-level directory, `models`, which contains:

 * One directory per public AWS service
     * Note: service directories are named using the `<sdk-id>` of the service, where `<sdk-id>` is the value of the